slsa-framework/slsa/README.md

 these attacks are mitigated, first via self-certification and eventually through automated verification.

-Finally, note that all of this is just for curl’s own first-party supply chain steps.
+Finally, note that all of this is just for curl's own first-party supply chain steps.
 The dependencies, namely the Alpine base image and packages, have their own similar threats.
 And they too have dependencies, which have other dependencies, and so on.
-Each dependency has its own SLSA level and the composition of SLSA levels describes the entire supply chain’s security.
+Each dependency has its own SLSA level and the composition of SLSA levels describes the entire supply chain's security.

 For another look at Docker supply chain security, see [Who's at the Helm?](https://dlorenc.medium.com/whos-at-the-helm-1101c37bf0f1)